 Social media, blogs, forums, and various online communities are an almost inexhaustible source of business clients.
 However, one should be able to subtly encourage the user to click on the link and place an order.
 Below is a selection of great websites that have made social media marketing their priority.

 The website was created in 2010 by Joel Gascoigne.
 The project specializes in engaging clients from popular social media users.
-The company has created an application with the same name, which allows marketers to plan publications in social media and assess how they interact with the audience.
+In addition, the company has created an application with the same name, which allows marketers to plan publications in social media and assess how they interact with the audience.

-The project is authored by Jason Falls, and it is considered to be a great source of news from the world of marketing as well as various life hacks for product promotion in social media.
+The project is authored by Jason Falls, and it is considered a great source of news from the world of marketing and various life hacks for product promotion in social media.
 Also, great solutions for business are offered.

 The website owes its name to Mary Smith – a renowned SMM specialist.
 Facebook considers her one of the best experts in small business and Facebook promotion.
-Moreover, her achievements in the area of SMM have brought her the fourth place in the respective Forbes rating.
+Moreover, her achievements in SMM have brought her fourth place in the respective Forbes rating.

-This website created by Ryan Holmes started its work in 2008.
-Hootsuite – is a platform allowing for easily-tuned business promotion in all popular social media.
-It is integrated with Facebook, Instagram, Twitter, Linkedin, YouTube, Google+, Pinterest, Snapchat.
+This website, created by Ryan Holmes, started its work in 2008.
+Hootsuite – is a platform allowing for easily tuned business promotion in all popular social media.
+It is integrated with Facebook, Instagram, Twitter, Linkedin, YouTube, Pinterest, Snapchat.

-The editor of this website, Angelica Gaskins – is an expert in social media promotion and marketing in general.
+The website’s editor, Angelica Gaskins, is an expert in general social media promotion and marketing.
 New articles appear weekly.

 Conversion rate optimization